Holcorpa: H. dillhoffi

 H. dillhoffi is a slightly larger species than the H. maculosa, with an estimated total length in the males of 60 mm and a fore-wing length of 24–25 mm.
 The fore-wings are overall darkened in coloration and an apical region that has scattered hyaline spots.
 The hind wings are hyaline in the basal half, while the apical half is darkened and showing a single distinct hyaline spot in the upper area of the wing apex.
 The 6th abdominal segment seems to be missing spurs, possibly lost during preparation, but the angle formed by them is wider than those of H. maculosa.

 H. maculosa

-The fore-wing of H. maculosa is between 19–21 mm long based on the two know fossils.
+The fore-wing of H. maculosa is between 19–21 mm long based on the two known fossils.
 The wing has a Radial vein which branches into R_{1} and Rs forks less than 1/3 of the way towards the wing apex.
 In both the fore and hind wings the basal areas are hyaline and the apical areas are darkened.
 The overall body length of the more complete specimen, the male, is estimated to be 55 mm, while the female is about 30 mm but is incomplete.